The Perfect Love We Long For

 As he stands waiting for us the question is asked, ‘Will you love, comfort, honour and protect, and, forsaking all others, be faithful as long as you both shall live?’.
 Jesus’ reply is an unwavering ‘I will’.
 The question now is ‘How will we respond to his love?’

-To find out more about this perfect man, every term we run courses to help people think through who Jesus is and what his death and resurrection means.
+Why not download Knowing God Personally, to find out more about this perfect man.
+Every term we run courses to help people think through who Jesus is and what his death and resurrection means.
 Find out more here.